Electric-Coin-Company/zcash-android-wallet-sdk/docs/-synchronizer/is-first-run.md

 `abstract suspend fun isFirstRun(): `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)

 A flag to indicate that this is the first run of this Synchronizer on this device.
-This is useful for knowing whether to initialize databases or other required resourcews, as well as whether to show walk-throughs.
+This is useful for knowing whether to initialize databases or other required resources, as well as whether to show walk-throughs.

 **Return**
 true when this is the first run.
 Implementations can set criteria for that but typically it will be when